web-atoms/media-converter/README.md

 2. Supports resizing video to lower file size by reudcing bit rate.
 3. Supported on Chrome.

+# Current Issues, Need Help with Following.

+1. Audio Encoding has some frames dropped (audio is choppy)
+2. Video Encoding is not working firefox due to codec naming.

 ```html
 <!DOCTYPE HTML>
 <html>